Rovibrational computations for He$_2^+$ X $\Sigma_\mathrm{u}^+$ including non-adiabatic, relativistic and QED corrections: Introduction

 Theoretical efforts towards the accurate description of the X$^+$ state have had a similarly long history, starting with the variational computations of Majorana in 1931~\cite{Ma31} and Pauling in 1933 \cite{Pa33}; results have constantly and significantly improved since then \cite{ReBrMa63,AcHo91,CaPyKn95,CeRy95,BaDa96,CeRy00,TuPaAd12,Ma18he2p,FeKoMa20,GePrGrTo23}.

-The goal of this paper is to improve further the rovibrational intervals reported in Refs.~\cite{Ma18he2p} and \cite{FeKoMa20}.
+The goal of this paper is to further improve the accuracy of the computed rovibrational intervals \cite{Ma18he2p,FeKoMa20}.
 The improvement is achieved via a more refined (more tightly optimised) non-relativistic Born-Oppenheimer energy and wave function.
 Using these, the computation of relativistic, quantum electrodynamics (QED), and non-adiabatic corrections is carried out with improved numerical error control.
 In the following sections, first, the theoretical framework is introduced (Sec.~\ref{sec:theory}), then the technical details of the computations are specified (Sec.~\ref{sec:comp}).
 Finally, all bound rovibrational energies are reported and compared with experimental data already available in the literature (Sec.~\ref{sec:rovib}) and earlier computations~\cite{TuPaAd12,Ma18he2p,FeKoMa20}.